 Shelter veterinarians are leaders for their medical team.
 Should they be part of a shared leadership team for the shelter?
 Every shelter has problems to solve, and since veterinarians are problem-solvers by training, they are a natural fit for a shared shelter leadership team.

-In the webinar below (40:10), Dr. Katie Broaddus provides further insights on how shelter veterinarians can leverage their scientific training and problem-solving skills to make an even bigger impact as a leader and manager.
+In this webinar (39:53), Dr. Katie Broaddus provides further insights on how shelter veterinarians can leverage their scientific training and problem-solving skills to make an even bigger impact as a leader and manager.
 Dr. Broaddus served as the Chief Veterinarian for the Austin Humane Society where she supervised the medical care for over 11,000 animals each year.
 In 2017, Dr. Broaddus became AHS’s first Chief Operations Officer.
 Dr. Broaddus served 6 years on the Board of Directors for the Association of Shelter Veterinarians and is the co-coordinator for the Shelter Medicine class at Texas A&M’s College of Veterinary Medicine.

 Focus Guide for Watching Putting Down the Scalpel: Learning to Lead as a Doctor and Manager

 - Time frame 2:25 to 13:25 (11 min)

 - You are not “just the vet” in the shelter

 - Stepping out of your comfort zone to be a leader

 - Time frame 13:36 to 22:04 (8 min)

 - The vet sets the tone for the team